© Crown copyright 2020

 Having everyday conversations, make-believe play and reading together all make a big difference to your child’s development.
 You can find more ideas and content from the BBC’s Tiny Happy People campaign and the National Literacy Trust’s Family Zone.
 We have also published further guidance on how to help children aged 2 to 4 to learn at home during the coronavirus outbreak.

-9.5 What advice is available to parents with children aged 4 to 11, to help them support their children’s education at home?
+8.5 What advice is available to parents with children, to help them support their children’s education at home?

-We have published guidance for parents of primary school children regarding supporting the continuation of education at home.
+We have published guidance for parents to support the continuation of education at home.
 This includes advice and guidance around:

 - structuring the day